-This page is devoted to atmospheric effects and particularly to rainbows.
-All photographs presented in this section have been taken by the authors with digital DSLR, compact and analog cameras.
-No color correction has been performed during the digitalization for converting the analog pictures.
+This page is devoted to atmospheric effects.
+All photographs presented in this section have been taken by the authors with digital DSLR, mirrorless, compact and analog cameras.
 For some sunrise or sunset images, relatively long focal lengths have been required, like telescopes.

 WARNING : Never view the sun through optical instruments like telescopes or binoculars without reducing light intensity with appropriate filters.
 Irreversible eye damage may result!